nviennot/turbo-resin/README.md

 If you are using vscode, replace `saturn` with the printer of your choice in `~/.vscode/settings.json`

-Then you are ready for building:
+You are ready for building the firmware, see next section.

 ### Build